Alexzihaohu/2021s1final/ccc.md

     - More scalable solution needed
   - Public Key Infrastructures (PKI) underpins MANY systems公钥
     - Based on public key cryptography
+    - an arrangement that binds public key with respective identities of entities(like people and organization).
+    - The binding is established through a process of registration and issurance of certificates at and by a certificate authority
+    - The PKI role that assures valid and correct registration is called a registration authority(RA).
+RA is responsible for accepting requests for digital certificates and authenticating the entity making the reques

 #### Public Key Cryptography